sharpcoding/key-value-state-container/README.md

 ### It the state-container a `redux` replacement?

 Definitely not. `redux`, `react-redux` and `redux-toolkit` are great libraries, and it is a good idea to use it if you are happy with it. `key-value-state-container` is a slightly more "experimental" approach to state management, with quality in mind at the same time.

+### How it is different from `redux` or `redux-toolkit`?

+- reducers can be `async` - no need to write thunks or middlewares
+- `autoActions` optional function, making it possible to "dispatch actions from reducer"
+- smaller and simpler to extend codebase
+- probably easier to learn, as there are less features
+- no immer support, no slices etc
+- handles race conditions by using action queue `immediateState` idea/proposal
+- extensible architecture, ready for extensions and experiments
+  - `bypassReducer` attribute in `Action`
+  - managed attributes
+  - sagas (planned)
+- `redux`'s action `type` attribute is the `name` attribute in `key-value-state-container`

+### Is `key-value-state-container` production ready?

+Yes, it is used in production environment (as the time of writing this - which is end of 2023 - for about 2 years).

+Here in WealthArc (fin-tech with quite complex logic) dozens of:
+- React components
+- Screens
+successfully use it in the production.

+Keep in mind from the Open Source community perspective, the library is still in the early stage of development, so API, some specific naming might change.

 ### Looking at a screen using `key-value-state-container`, how many state containers there could be?